 David F. Machuca, Ph.D., P.Eng. is a Principal Consultant in Geostatistics at SRK Consulting Canada.
-David has around 20 years of experience in mining operations, academic research and consulting related to the evaluation of various types of mineral and energy resources.
+David has 20 years of experience in mining operations, academic research and consulting related to the evaluation of various types of mineral and energy resources.
 His areas of expertise include the application of standard and advanced geostatistical methods for mineral resource modelling, grade and geological uncertainty and risk assessment and value of information studies.
 His consulting activities also include the auditing of mineral resource estimation processes, due diligences of mining projects in various stages, as well as the preparation of technical reports and training.
-He has published around 20 papers in peer-reviewed journals and conference proceedings.
+He holds a PhD from the University of Alberta and a Postgraduate Diploma in Mining Geostatistics from MINES ParisTech.
 Prior to joining SRK, David was a research associate at COSMO - Stochastic Mine Planning Laboratory where he conducted research on advanced geostatistical simulation methods.
-David keeps active research partnerships within academia in Canada and the USA.
 He has taught basic and advanced geostatistics and sampling theory courses in English, Spanish and French for universities and the industry in Canada, Africa, and Latin America.

 Roussos Dimitrakopoulos is a Professor and Canada Research Chair (Tier I) in Sustainable Mineral Resource Development and Optimization under Uncertainty, and Director of the COSMO - Stochastic Mine Planning Laboratory.
 He holds a PhD from École Polytechnique de Montréal and an MSc from the University of Alberta.
 He works on riskbased simulation and stochastic optimization, as well as on artificial intelligence applications in mine planning and production scheduling, along with the simultaneous optimization of mining complexes and mineral value chains under uncertainty.
 He has taught short courses and worked in Australia, North America, South America, Europe, the Middle East, South Africa and Japan.
-He received the Synergy Award of Innovation in 2012 by the Governor General of Canada for research contributions to mining science and engineering and his long-standing partnership with AngloGold Ashanti, Barrick Gold, BHP, De Beers, IAMGOLD, Kinross Gold, Newmont and Vale.
-In 2013, he received AIME's Mineral Economics Award, was a CIM distinguished lecturer in 2015-2016 and became a CIM Fellow in 2018.
+He received the Synergy Award of Innovation in 2012 by the Governor General of Canada for research contributions to mining science and engineering and his long-standing partnership with AngloGold Ashanti, Anglo American, Agnico Eagle, BHP, De Beers, IAMGOLD, Kinross Gold, Newmont and Vale.
+In 2013, he received AIME's Mineral Economics Award, was a CIM Distinguished Lecturer in 2015-2016, became a CIM Fellow in 2018 and a RSC Fellow in 2022.